build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 [The Messages API](https://docs.anthropic.com/claude/reference/messages_post) allows us to add context or instructions to the model through a [System Prompt](https://docs.anthropic.com/claude/docs/system-prompts)(system).

 By utilizing the System Prompt, we can assign the FM a specific role or provide it with prior instructions before feeding it the input.
-To enable the FM to take on multiple roles, we created a [frontend function](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/blob/main/reactjs-gen-ai-apps/src/Prompt.jsx) that allows you to generate a System Prompt, store it in an [Amazon DynamoDB](https://aws.amazon.com/es/dynamodb/) table, and then select it when you want to assign that particular role to the FM.
+To enable the FM to take on multiple roles, we created a [react component](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/blob/main/reactjs-gen-ai-apps/src/Prompt.jsx) that allows you to generate a System Prompt, store it in an [Amazon DynamoDB](https://aws.amazon.com/es/dynamodb/) table, and then select it when you want to assign that particular role to the FM.

-To facilitate communication between the frontend and the DynamoDB table, we employ a serveless GraphQL API through [AWS AppSync](https://aws.amazon.com/appsync/), that allows you to create and manage GraphQL APIs, which provide a flexible and efficient way to fetch and manipulate data from multiple sources through a single endpoint. ([AWS AppSync Tutorial: DynamoDB resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-dynamodb-resolvers.html))
+All the API operations for managing prompts are handled by a [AWS AppSync](https://aws.amazon.com/es/appsync/) GraphQL API endpoint.
+AWS AppSync allows you to create and manage GraphQL APIs, which provide a flexible and efficient way to fetch and manipulate data from multiple sources through a single endpoint. ([AWS AppSync Tutorial: DynamoDB resolvers](https://docs.aws.amazon.com/appsync/latest/devguide/tutorial-dynamodb-resolvers.html))

 ![demos menu](imagenes/prompt_diagram.jpg)